 Are there tickets available for children?

 Children are very welcome at Kew the Music, although they must be accompanied by an adult who holds their own valid ticket.
-Children aged 1 to 15 years old (inclusive) need to have a child price ticket (these have an £18 discount).
+Children aged 1 to 15 years old (inclusive) need to have a child priced ticket.
 Children aged 16 will be required to purchase a full price ticket.
 Children under 12 months do not require a ticket.
 Please keep your children close and be aware that amplified noise presents a danger to vulnerable hearing, so we would strongly recommend that you bring hearing protection for your children.

 Ticket information at the event